onacaioana/Deep-Neural-Network---Image-classification/README.md

 # Deep-Neural-Network---Image-classification
-We'll build an application as a cat/not-a-cat classifier usinf DNN
+We'll build an application for a cat/not-a-cat classifier using DNN